EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

 \subsection{Semi-supervised Learning}

-Next, we evaluate the ability of our {\tt ETuner} to utilize both labeled and unlabeled data by applying semi-supervised learning.
+Next, we evaluate the ability of our {\tt EdgeOL} to utilize unlabeled data by applying semi-supervised learning.
 We choose the common configuration that only 10\% of the training data is labeled~\cite{zhai2019s4l, wang2022np}.
-As shown in Table \ref{table_semi}, compared to $Immed.$, {\tt ETuner} delivers 1.36\% higher accuracy and saves 47\% energy on average.
-These results demonstrate that {\tt ETuner} works well in semi-supervised learning.
-This is because both SimFreeze and LazyTune are robust to the cases when the labeled training data is limited, as i) SimFreeze freezes and unfreezes layers by self-representational similarity, which can be obtained without data labels and ii) LazyTune only needs a very small amount of labeled data to get the model validation accuracy to guide lazy model fine-tuning.
+As shown in Table \ref{table_semi}, compared to $Immed.$, {\tt EdgeOL} delivers 1.36\% higher accuracy and saves 43\% energy on average.
+These results demonstrate that {\tt EdgeOL} works well in semi-supervised learning cases.
+This is because both DAF and SimFreeze are robust to the insufficient labeled data as i) DAF only needs a very small amount of labeled validation data to get the validation accuracy to adjust the fine-tuning frequency and ii) SimFreeze freezes layers by self-representational similarity, which can be acquired without data labels.